 — Be realistic with your pricing.
 Don’t try to charge too much, or you may price yourself out of the deal.

 — Offer a variety of advertising options.
-Sponsors will often be more interested if you’re willing to promote their products in different ways.
+Sponsors will often be more interested if you’re willing to promote their products in different ways. - Keep your listeners happy.
+Once you’ve secured a sponsor, it’s important to keep your listeners happy.
+This means:

 — Don’t overdo the advertisements.
 Too many commercials will make your podcast less enjoyable to listen to.